🧙♂️ Welcome | The Hermit Way

 High watermark.
 The manager only earns performance fees if the fund's value exceeds its highest previous peak, ensuring investors are not charged for gains that merely recover prior losses

-As the years went on, he increased the hurdle to 6% and reduced the performance fee to 25% of profits.
+As the years passed, he increased the hurdle to 6% and reduced the performance fee to 25% of the profits.

-We should also consider opportunity cost in terms of lower-cost alternatives like index funds or ETFs that often provide comparable or better returns with much lower fees.
+We should also consider opportunity cost in terms of lower-cost alternatives, such as index funds or ETFs, which often provide comparable or better returns with significantly lower fees.

-Instead of a mandate, this set of rules intends to mimic documents like the Constitution crafted by the Founding Fathers of the United States.
+Instead of a mandate, this set of rules aims to emulate documents like the United States Constitution, as drafted by the Founding Fathers.

 It does so by being open to interpretation and change.

-Whether you've encountered a similar scenario before, it's crucial to treat each company as a unique entity with some visible commonalities and many more obscure/invisible particularities.
-This approach promotes a comprehensive understanding and better decision-making.
+Whether you've encountered a similar scenario before, it's crucial to treat each company as a unique entity with some visible commonalities and many more opaque particularities.

 You might have heard of it… I seem to recall it being called Robox or Roblux.
 Oh yeah, Roblox.